SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 ##### Removal of Esper

 Further to the CEL (Esper) deprecation notice in [release 10.5](/release-10-5-0/migration-10-5-0/) and the subsequent announcement of end of support in [release 10.7](/release-10-7-0/announcements-10-7-0/) it has been possible to continue using Esper in an unsupported mode.
-With effect from 10.15 the CEL (Esper) functionality will be removed completely and cannot be used anymore.
+With effect from release 10.15 the CEL (Esper) functionality will be removed completely and cannot be used anymore.

 If you need assistance to migrate your streaming analytics logic from Esper to Apama, please contact [Software AG Global Support](/about/contacting-support/).